 - Returning to or relapsing into unhealthy patterns thinking, behaving, or feeling

-There is no specific time period or length of stay in the State of Confusion.
+There is no specific time period or length of stay in the state of confusion.
 Each person’s betrayal experience combined with other forces relating to the betrayal injury along with an individual’s support systems and recovering tools all factor into its longevity.
-However, shortly after an person experiences the State of Confusion, she will enter into the State of Worthlessness.
+However, shortly after an person experiences the state of confusion, she will enter into the state of worthlessness.

-State of Being Two – State of Worthlessness
+State of Worthlessness

-The State of Worthlessness is horrific because it injures us at our core.
-The State of Worthlessness robs us from what we had, redefines us from who we were, and relinquishes to a lesser place than what we knew before.
+The state of worthlessness is horrific because it injures us at our core.
+The state of worthlessness robs us from what we had, redefines us from who we were, and relinquishes to a lesser place than what we knew before.
 In this well of worthlessness, we come face to face with several new realizations.

 - We are not as important or valuable as we believed.